jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] TRUE
 ```

-For our "animals" object, if we check if they are in the vector c("cat", "dog", "gorilla"), now all three of those animals will return `TRUE`.
+For our *animals* object, if we check if they are in the vector c("cat", "dog", "gorilla"), now all three of those animals will return `TRUE`.

 ```r